Guy Mallinson MA RCA MCSD

 During that time I also took the decision to re-locate to West Dorset and a new working environment surrounded by woodland.
 My work on wood bending methods rekindled my interest in traditional green woodworking craftsmanship, in many ways the natural equivalent of the hi-tech methods I'd been helping to pioneer.
 (My first experience of green woodworking was back when I was studying at Parnham House, when I carved my first green wood bowl under the tuition of master bowl carver Paul Caton.)
 What's more, working in woodland reminded me of just how wonderfully sustainable a resource wood can be.

-Throughout my years of cabinetmaking in London I'd been working with timber that had been felled, transported to a sawmill, sawn into planks, moved to timber stacks for years of drying, transported to timber stock holders, transported again to our workshops and then cut up into components, with the wastage (up to 50%) just discarded or burned.
+Throughout my years of designing and making in London I'd been working with timber that had been felled, transported to a sawmill, sawn into planks, moved to timber stacks for years of drying, transported to timber stock holders, transported again to our workshops and then cut up into components, with the wastage (up to 50%) just discarded or burned.
 Nowadays, timber no longer arrives on a big lorry coming up the King's Road!
 Instead, I can see the process through from the thinning and sustainable management of woodland to making a wooden product or building with minimal transportation or wastage.
+Keeping traditional craft skills alive has become a central part of the teaching side of the business alongside the sustainable benefits of green woodworking.